oilandsugar/ritual-dust/content/craft/tattooing.md

 ### Machines

 There is coil machines and rotary machines.
 Coil machines use electromagnets in a simple circuit with a spring and contact screw in order to create the reciprocating action needed to tattoo.
 Coil machines on the other hand use a rotary motor that drives a cam connected to the needle to make it go in and out the skin.

 More and more, tattoo artists are moving from using coil machines to using rotary machines, the main advantages being ease of setup and tuning, reduced noise and vibration and ability to use needle cartridge and change needles easily on the same machine during a session.
+The rest of this guide will be oriented towards rotary machines.

 Machine accessories to keep in stock:
-- Rubber nipples
+- Rubber nipples (to connect the needle to the bar)
-- Rubber bands
+- Rubber bands (to keep the needle against the back the tube)
-- O-rings
 - Machine bags
 - Cable bags

-### Machine types
+### Machine types / configurations

+when coil machines were the main type of machines used for tattooing, often artists would have multiple ones, setup differently for different tasks.
+Here's a list of the different uses and what characteristics are most desirable for the task.
+Some newer rotary machines have adjustable configurations that allow to do most of those with a single machine.

 <details>
 <summary><h4>Liner</h4></summary>